 - Q: When will the GPAs be heard by the Board?

 A: Harmony Grove Village South, Valiano, and Otay 250 were heard at the July 25, 2018 hearing.
-One GPA, Newland Sierra, will be heard at the September 26, 2018 hearing.
+One GPA, Newland Sierra, was heard at the September 26, 2018 hearing.
+One County-Initiated GPA, Active Transportation, was heard at the October 31, 2018 hearing.
 The remaining GPAs are not yet scheduled.

 - Q: Where do I go for the batching hearing?